palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 #### Custom generator templates

-The openapi generator uses [mustache templates](https://openapi-generator.tech/docs/templating/) to generate client implementations or server stubs.
+The OpenAPI Generator uses [mustache templates](https://openapi-generator.tech/docs/templating/) to generate client implementations or server stubs.
 For the majority of cases, these are sufficient to be used out-of-the-box.
-For custom use cases, these can be adjusted to generate the desired code.
+For custom use cases, they can be adjusted to generate the desired code.

+The templates for all programming languages supported by the generator can be found in their [git repository](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/).

-The templates can be overridden with the openapi generator maven configuration using the `templateDirectory` tag.
+The templates can be overridden with the OpenAPI Generator maven configuration using the `templateDirectory` tag.
 If a template with the same file name as the original is found in the specified directory, it will override the default template.

 ```xml